Oktayey/redot-docs/classes/class_staticbody3d.rst

 - |void| **set_constant_linear_velocity**\ (\ value\: :ref:`Vector3<class_Vector3>`\ )
 - :ref:`Vector3<class_Vector3>` **get_constant_linear_velocity**\ (\ )

 The body's constant linear velocity.
-This does not move the body, but affects touching bodies, as if it were moving.
+This does not move the body, but affects touching bodies as if it were moving.

 .. rst-class:: classref-item-separator